Understand and Implement Effective PCI Data Security Standard Compliance

 “I have this book in my office, highlighted, bookmarked, and within easy reach over the next few years as conflicts between business requirements and PCI compliance arise.”
-Dan Glass, Senior Manager Information Systems Security, American Airlines.
+Dan Glass, CISO, American Airlines.

 “Take the time to have some fun, initially read cover to cover, and then come back, as this is a solid reference as you mature your own organization in the never- ending battle of protecting global credit card commerce.”
 John Graham, Vice President Global Information Assurance and Risk, First Data.

 “Finally we have a solid and comprehensive reference for PCI.
 This book explains in great detail not only how to apply PCI in a practical and cost-effective way, but more importantly why.”
 Joel Weise, Information Systems Security Association (ISSA) founder and chairman of the ISSA Journal Editorial Advisory Board.

 PCI DSS v3.2:

 PCI Compliance, Version 3.2 is now available!
 You can also order it via Amazon here.
 Thank you again for all of your support!